North Korea Test Fires Ballistic Missile [Breaking]

 — Jack Posobiec (@JackPosobiec) February 12, 2017

 The U.S., predictably, responded to the increased threats coming out of North Korea.
-The American government did so by way of its newly-minted Defense Secretary, James Mattis.
-According to “Mad Dog” Mattis, the U.S. would respond to North Korea’s use of nuclear weapons with an “effective and overwhelming.”
+The American government did so by way of its newly minted Defense Secretary, James Mattis.
+According to “Mad Dog” Mattis, the U.S.’ response to North Korea’s use of nuclear weapons will be “effective and overwhelming.”
 The new Trump appointee made the vow during a trip to U.S. ally South Korea.

 While on the same visit, Mattis vowed that the U.S. would follow through with plans and promises to deploy a U.S.-developed missile defense system to South Korea sometime later in 2017.